 So let’s take a look at what 013 has on offer if you’re looking to do some outdoors-y activities.
 We’re giving you a little overview, and you can head over to Ticket to Tilburg to find out the exact routes and more.

 Take a trip to stadsbos013

 With activities galore, Stadsbos013 has you covered for fun things to do with the kids.
-From mini-golf to a child’s farm, ice cream, flowers, hot air balloons – a 16k cycling route, walking routes- you’re good to go.
+From mini-golf to a child’s farm, ice cream, flowers, hot air balloons, a 16 kilometre cycling route, and walking routes, you’re good to go.

-The Oude Warande is a 5.3km walking route in a baroque, star-shaped path that happens to be one of the best-preserved ones in here in the Netherlands.
+The Oude Warande is a 5.3 kilometre walking route in a baroque, star-shaped path that happens to be one of the best-preserved ones in the Netherlands.
 At the centre of the ‘star’ is a Grotto, a special meeting point that houses a glass pavilion.
 This ‘invisible’ structure was designed by the Australian artist, Callum Morton.
 Eight of the star’s ‘rays’ are mirrored in this glass structure.

 And, if you’re looking for some nice running spots in the Netherlands, the Oude Warande is perfect.